learn-co-students/angular-ui-router-lab-v-000/README.md

 Use the resolve property to fetch data from the URLs above to receive data.

 Change over the URLs to use the `uiSref` directive instead.
+If you need a refresher on including a parameter in a uiSref link (i.e., the name "liam") read <a href="https://github.com/angular-ui/ui-router/wiki/URL-Routing" target="_blank">this</a> and <a href="https://scotch.io/tutorials/3-simple-tips-for-using-ui-router" target="_blank">this</a>.
 Make sure you put the view directive in the HTML!

 **Bonus**: use `uiSrefActive` to add an active class to the hyperlink and color the link in a different color when active!